MechMindRobotics/mecheye_python_samples/area_scan_3d_camera/README.md

 # Python Samples

-This repository contains Python samples for Mech-Eye SDK.
+This documentation provides descriptions of Mech-Eye API Python samples for Mech-Eye Industrial 3D Camera and instructions for running the samples on Windows and Ubuntu.

 If you have any questions or have anything to share, feel free to post on the [Mech-Mind Online Community](https://community.mech-mind.com/).
 The community also contains a [specific category for development with Mech-Eye SDK](https://community.mech-mind.com/c/mech-eye-sdk-development/19).